 - During pregnancy, a higher risk for miscarriage, cesarean delivery, or having a baby with low birth weight

 Anorexia is a serious illness that can also lead to death.
-Studies have found that more women and girls die from anorexia than any other eating disorder or serious mental health problem such as depression.6 Many people with anorexia also have other mental health problems such as depression or anxiety.7,8
+Among women and girls, anorexia is second only to opioid abuse as a leading cause of death due to a serious mental health problem.7 Many people with anorexia also have other mental health problems such as depression or anxiety.8,9

-Long-term studies of 20 years or more show that women who had an eating disorder in the past usually reach and maintain a healthy weight after treatment.9
+Long-term studies of 20 years or more show that women who had an eating disorder in the past usually reach and maintain a healthy weight after treatment.10

 How is anorexia diagnosed?